liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 In general, you use the following steps to create Screenlets:

-1. Plan Your Screenlet: Your Screenlet's features and use cases determine where you'll create it, and the Liferay remote services you'll call.
+1. Plan Your Screenlet: Your Screenlet's features and use cases determine where you'll create it and the Liferay remote services you'll call.

-2. Create Your Screenlet's UI (it's Theme): Although this tutorial presents all the information you need to create a Theme for your Screenlet, you may first want to learn the general steps for
+2. Create Your Screenlet's UI (its Theme): Although this tutorial presents all the information you need to create a Theme for your Screenlet, you may first want to learn the steps for
    [creating a Theme](/develop/tutorials/-/knowledge_base/7-0/creating-ios-themes).
    For more information on Themes in general, see
    [the tutorial on using Themes with Screenlets](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/using-themes-in-ios-screenlets).